Facebook Pixel Is Shooting RAW+JPEG the Best of Both Worlds?

 RAW+JPG - The Best of Both Worlds?

-Why not shoot just JPEG?
+Why not shoot only JPEG?

 In any case, just because you don’t do any processing of your pictures now doesn’t mean you won’t ever process your pictures.
 In a year or two, you might change your mind.
 When that happens, you don’t want to be kicking yourself for not having obtained the best files possible.
+No, you don’t need to shoot only in RAW – that would be inconvenient for someone who doesn’t plan to edit – but RAW+JPEG is an ideal approach.

-I have been shooting RAW+JPEG for several years now.
-Do I actually use the JPEGs?
-Admittedly, almost never.
-I always edit the RAW files and usually don’t touch the JPEGs.
-As mentioned, however, the JPEGs don’t cost me anything so I am sticking with this setting.
-In addition, there were few times when I was on the road and wanted to send photos straight from my camera so having the JPEG turned out to be useful.
+As mentioned, however, the JPEGs don’t cost me anything, so I am sticking with this setting.
+Plus, there have been a few times when I was on the road and wanted to send photos straight from my camera, so having the JPEG on hand did turn out to be useful.

-Read more from our Tips & Tutorials category
+Read more from our Post Production category

 Jim Hamel